spark-mv/cdn/install.md

 * Flash based players such as [JWPlayer] (https://github.com/hola/cdn/blob/master/install.md#231-jw-player) or [VideoJS] (https://github.com/hola/cdn/blob/master/install.md#232-videojs)
 * The [Hola VideoJS-based player] (https://github.com/hola/cdn/blob/master/install.md#21-using-hola-videojs-player)

+The JavaScript is loaded asynchronously, and will not affect the page load time.

 You can safely add the JS code to your web page.
 It is disabled by default on the server side, to protect from accidental mass deployment.

 After the code is on your web pages, you will enable HolaCDN.
 First on your local machine (step 4), and then, gradually, to real (step 5).